mne-tools/mne-python/doc/overview/roadmap.rst

 BIDS Integration
 ^^^^^^^^^^^^^^^^

-MNE-Python should facilitate analyzing BIDS-compliant datasets.
+MNE-Python should facilitate analyzing BIDS-compliant datasets thanks to integration with the MNE-BIDS package.
 For more information, see https://github.com/mne-tools/mne-bids.